Executive Summary

 Relationship to Board Priorities

-This policy and procedure supports the Board’s commitment to student and staff well-being by providing a safe and healthy working and learning environment.
+This policy and procedure supports the Board’s commitment to create safe and healthy environments that support teaching, learning and development.

 Legislative Context